What Is the Kiss of Death?

-Question? - Newsletter - New!
+Question? - Newsletter - New! - Ad Space

+What exactly is the kiss of death?
 What role do kisses play in the Bible?
 Surprisingly, the word itself, or its singular, are found only twenty-two times in the KJV translation.
 In the Old Testament, the English word "kiss" comes from the Hebrew nashaq (Strong's Concordance #H5401).
 In the New Testament, it is usually derived from the Greek philema (Strong's #G5370).

-The first reference to kisses in the Bible may have come when God gave consciousness to the first human being.
+The first reference to a kiss in the Bible may have come when God gave consciousness to the first human being.
 When Adam was created it states, "Then the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life . . ."
 (Genesis 2:7, HBFV throughout).

-The first literal use of the word kisses is in Genesis 27:26.
+The first literal use of the word 'kiss" is in Genesis 27:26.
 It occurred when Isaac requested that Esau, who was actually Jacob in disguise, give him one before he gave the birthright blessing.

 Adam and Eve kissing